Quick Answer: When Does Test Automation ROI Turn Positive?

 A Practical Test Automation ROI Formula

-| ROI input | How to estimate it | Why it matters |
+| ROI Input | How To Estimate It | Why It Matters |

 |---|---|---|

-| Regression hours saved | Manual regression hours per release multiplied by releases per year, minus any manual exploratory checks that still remain | This is the most visible savings line for teams with frequent releases |
+| Regression Hours Saved | Manual regression hours per release multiplied by releases per year, minus exploratory checks that remain manual. | This is the most visible capacity recovery for teams that ship often. |

-| Defect leakage avoided | Escaped defects per quarter multiplied by average triage, hotfix, support, churn, or SLA impact | Automation protects business-critical paths before customers find issues |
+| Defect Leakage Avoided | Escaped defects per quarter multiplied by triage, hotfix, support, churn, SLA, or reputational impact. | Automation protects critical paths before customers or operations teams find issues. |

-| Release delay reduced | Time blocked by late QA cycles, retesting, handoffs, release freezes, and approval meetings | Shorter cycles improve revenue timing and team throughput |
+| Release Delay Reduced | Time blocked by late QA cycles, retesting, handoffs, approval meetings, and release freezes. | Shorter cycles improve throughput and reduce the cost of waiting. |

-| Automation maintenance | Hours spent updating tests, fixing flaky checks, reviewing failures, and keeping fixtures current | Maintenance is the cost line that many ROI cases underestimate |
+| Automation Maintenance | Hours spent updating tests, fixing flaky checks, refreshing fixtures, maintaining environments, and reviewing failures. | This is the cost line teams underestimate most often. |

 What Should You Automate First?

-| Candidate | Automation priority | Reason |
+| Candidate | Good Automation Fit | Keep Human-Led For Now |

 |---|---|---|